rails/rails/guides/source/migrations.md

 ```

 Alice adds a second migration which adds and initializes another column to the
-+products+ table and also adds a validation to the +Product+ model for the new
+`products` table and also adds a validation to the `Product` model for the new
 column.

 ```ruby